Academic Standing

 Academic Suspension

-A student on academic probation whose cumulative GPA remains below the minimum required and who does not qualify for an additional term of academic probation will be placed on academic suspension for one year.
-Occasionally, a student may be suspended directly from good standing for extremely poor performance (for example, a term GPA below 1.0).
+In addition to the requirements of the Academic Probation policy, a student may be suspended directly from good standing for extremely poor performance (for example, a term GPA below 1.0).

 A student notified of academic suspension will be provided an opportunity to appeal.
 In the case of an international student on a student visa, the suspension will not go into full effect until the deadline for the appeal has passed.
 If no appeal is received by the stated deadline or if the appeal is not approved, the SEVIS principal designated school official (PDSO) will then assist the student in making travel arrangements.
-Once the arrangements have been secured, the PDSO will notify the dean of academics and the registrar.
+Once the arrangements have been secured, the PDSO will notify the Dean of Academics and the Registrar.
 The student will then have 24 hours to leave campus and the PDSO will change the student’s status in SEVIS according to immigration timelines.